 It is estimated that acne vulgaris affects 650 million people globally and is the eighth most common disease in the world.
 Acne accounts for about one third of skin diseases and is one of the most common reasons for visiting the GP.
 Here we consider the Naturopathic view of acne including causes and treatment options.

 The effects of Acne:

 The development of acne is influenced by excessive sebum production; over-production of skin cells blocking the sebaceous duct; the release of inflammatory mediators; and the local environment to harbour the growth of propionibacterium acnes.

-Undeniably acne vulgaris and the more severe cystic acne has multifactorial causes, and the triggers vary from person to person.
+Undeniably acne vulgaris and the more severe cystic acne has multi-factorial causes, and the triggers vary from person to person.
 It’s the perfect storm that causes the outbreak, and the knock-on effect can be debilitating.

 “As a degree qualified naturopath, my four years of full time training reminds me that it is about treating the individual and looking at the issue from all angles and making clinical decisions drawn from the evidenced-based and clinical research available.”